wolfSSL/documentation/wolfSSL/src/chapter02.md

 - Fast Math
 - Single Precision Math

-When building wolfSSL, one and only of these must be used.
+When building wolfSSL, only one of these must be used.

 #### Big Integer Math Library

-TODO
+Forked from public domain LibTomMath library.
+For more information about LibTomMath, please see https://www.libtom.net/LibTomMath/ .
+Please note that since then, the wolfSSL team has made many modifications and optimizations so much of the documentation on that site might not apply to wolfSSL's implementation.

 #### Fast Math

 ##### USE_FAST_MATH

+Forked from public domain LibTomFastMath library.
+For more information about LibTomFastMath, please see https://www.libtom.net/LibTomFastMath/ .
+Please note that since then, the wolfSSL team has made many modifications and optimizations so much of the documentation on that site might not apply to wolfSSL's implementation.

 Switches the big integer library to a faster one that uses assembly if possible. fastmath will speed up public key operations like RSA, DH, and DSA.
 By default, wolfSSL uses the normal big integer math library.
 This is generally the most portable and generally easiest to get going with.
 The negatives to the normal big integer library are that it is slower and it uses a lot of dynamic memory.
 This option switches the big integer library to a faster one that uses assembly if possible.
 Assembly inclusion is dependent on compiler and processor combinations.
 Some combinations will need additional configure flags and some may not be possible.
 Help with optimizing fastmath with new assembly routines is available on a consulting basis.